ess-dmsc/NeXus-Streamer/README.md

 replica.fetch.max.bytes=10000000
 message.max.bytes=10000000
 ```
-We use this Ansible playbook to deploy Kafka: https://github.com/ScreamingUdder/ansible-kafka-centos

 ## Containers
-The docker-compose script can be used to launch a single-broker Kafka cluster and the NeXus streamer.
+The docker-compose script can be used to launch a single-broker Kafka cluster and the NeXus Streamer.
 Run the following in the root directory of the repository to launch the containers.

 ```